 4a – A Couche

-Rice Flour: I’ve seen a few suggestion as to what sort of mix this needs to be, 25%, 50 or 100% rice flour to UAP, then rubbed into the couche’s surface.
-The rice flour makes it nearly teflon-like and the dough won’t stick.
-I did 50/50 rice to UAP and it worked perfect.
-Rice flour is available at Bulk Barn for rather cheap.
+Rice Flour: Rice flour is like teflon for dough: it just doesn’t stick to the bread.
+You can find it in bulk ingredient shops or perhaps even at the supermarket.
+Some people use it straight up while others blend it with All Purpose or Bread flour.
+I’ve seen a few suggestion as to what sort of mix this needs to be, 25%, 50% or 100% rice flour to AP, then rubbed well into the couche’s surface.
+I did 50/50 rice to AP and it worked perfectly.
 Apply very generously.
-Don’t wash the couche after each use, just shake the excess off and allow the cloth to dry as it will have absorbed a bit of the moisture from the dough.
+Don’t wash the couche after each use – or ever, according to many bakers – just shake the excess off (outside recommended) and allow the cloth to dry as it will have absorbed a bit of the moisture from the dough.

 5 – Bowl and Bench Scrapers

-Both of the following tools are pretty much indespensible when handling your dough.
-And they’re pretty inexpensive
+Both of the following tools are pretty much indispensible when handling your dough.
+And they’re pretty inexpensive.

 Plastic Bowl Scraper: